State Emergency Orders & Related Regulatory Guidance

 - Paragraph 10.
 Implementation.

-- (b): Under MCL 333.2235(1), local health departments are authorized to carry out and enforce the terms of this order.
+- (b): Under MCL 333.2235(1), local health department are authorized to carry out and enforce the terms of this order.

-- (c): Law enforcement officers, as defined in the Michigan Commission on Law Enforcement Standards Act, are deemed to be “department representatives” for purposes of enforcing this order, and are specifically authorized to investigate potential violations of this order.
-They may coordinate as necessary with the appropriate regulatory entity and enforce this order with their jurisdiction.
+- (c): Law enforcement officers, as defined in the Michigan Commission on Law Enforcement Standards Act, 1965 Public Act 203, MCL 28.602(f), are deemed to be “department representatives” for purposes of enforcing this order, and are specifically authorized to investigate potential violations of this order.
+They may coordinate as necessary with the appropriate regulatory entity and enforce this order within their jurisdiction.

-- (e): Consistent with MCL 333.2261, violation of this order is a misdemeanor punishable by imprisonment for not more than six months, or a fine of not more than $200.00, or both.
+- (e): Consistent with MCL 333.2261, violation of this order is a misdemeanor punishable by imprisonment for not more than 6 months, or a fine of not more than $200.00, or both.

-- (g): Consistent with any rule or emergency rule promulgated and adopted in a schedule of monetary civil penalties under MCL 333.2262(1) and applicable to this order, violations of this order are punishable by a civil fine of up to $1,000 for each violation or day that a violation continues.
+- (h): Consistent with any rule or emergency rule promulgated and adopted in a schedule of monetary civil penalty under MCL 333.2262(1) and applicable to this order, violations of this order are also punishable by a civil fine of up to $1,000 for each violation or day that a violation continues.

 DIFS has issued Bulletin 2020-21-BT/CF/CU to reflect Executive Order 2020-59 and extended the “Stay Home, Stay Safe” orders until May 15, 2020.
 It is important to note credit unions and their employees are considered Essential Financial Services under Order 2020-59.